Today's Bible Reading: Revelation 10

 8Then the voice that I had heard from heaven spoke to me once more: "Go take the scroll that lies open in the hand of the angel who is standing on the sea and on the land."

 9So I went to the angel and asked him to give me the little scroll.
 He said to me, "Take it and eat it.
 It will turn your stomach sour, but 'in your mouth it will be as sweet as honey.'"
 10I took the little scroll from the angel's hand and ate it.
 It tasted as sweet as honey in my mouth, but when I had eaten it, my stomach turned sour.
 11Then I was told, "You must prophesy again about many peoples, nations, languages and kings."
-(Rev. 10:5-11)
+(Rev. 10:5-11 NIV)

 Reflecting and Thinking

 Dear God, we await the ultimate accomplishment of your will in this world.
-We struggle and hurt, and seek understanding.
-We eagerly await your return and deliverance from this world.
+We struggle and hurt, and we seek understanding.
+We eagerly await your return and our deliverance from this world.
 In the meantime, we want to be faithful witnesses for you.
 Strengthen us, we pray in Jesus' name, Amen.